Eligos

 Story:

-During the war on heaven, it is rumoured that Eligos had the role of being a scout, to strategise, and prepare war tactics against the angels of heaven.
-It was also written that the stallion Eligos rides was once the stallion that lingered in the Garden of Eden, and it was also once ridden by Adam and Eve.
+During the war on heaven, it is rumoured that Eligos had the role of being a scout, to strategise and prepare war tactics against the angels of heaven.
+It was also written that the stallion Eligos rode once roamed in the Garden of Eden, ridden once by Adam and Eve.
 After the death of the horse, another demonic entity, known as Beelzebub, resurrected the stallion, which had “maggots still eating from it’s skin“, and gifted the abomination to Eligos, as a gift.

-Eligos finds himself in a battle against an angel, known as Immanuel, who strikes Eligos down from his horse at the beginning of their epic confrontation.
-Eligos initially proved to be a formidable opponent, until Immanuel transcends into his ‘Ascension form‘, and he destroys Eligos.
+Eligos finds himself in a battle against an angel, known as Immanuel, who striked Eligos down from his horse at the beginning of their epic confrontation.
+Eligos initially proved to be a formidable opponent, until Immanuel transcends into his ascension form, destroying Eligos.
 However, unknowingly to Immanuel, he had not completely killed Eligos.
 The angel only destroyed the demon’s physical form, but, Eligos‘ spirit still lingered.

 Pro Tip: